6 Best MKV Players for Android in 2026: Tested on Phones and TV

-I test six popular Android MKV players on a Samsung Galaxy S23 Ultra (Android 14) and a Motorola to cover both flagship and mid-range performance.
+I tested six popular Android MKV players on a Samsung Galaxy S23 Ultra (Android 14) and a Motorola Moto G53 to cover both flagship and mid-range performance.
 My test library included standard 1080p H.264 MKVs, HEVC-encoded files, a 4K HDR10 clip from Dune: Part Two, an MKV with PGS subtitle tracks, and a multi-audio file with English and Japanese streams.
 Below are my findings.

 Best MKV Players for Android

-Testing ran across two Android devices: a Samsung representing high-end hardware, and a Motorola Moto G53 (Snapdragon 480+) for mid-range benchmarking.
+Testing ran across two Android devices: a Samsung Galaxy S23 Ultra representing high-end hardware, and a Motorola Moto G53 (Snapdragon 480+) for mid-range benchmarking.
 For each player, I evaluated startup time, codec handling across five distinct MKV files, subtitle rendering accuracy, seek responsiveness, and battery draw during a 60-minute 1080p playback session.
-Network streaming capability was tested by pulling MKV files from a local NAS over Wi-Fi.
+I also verified each app's current US Google Play listing (as of August 2026), because a good review of an app you can't install is useless.
+Network streaming capability was tested by pulling MKV files from a local NAS over Wi-Fi, and Android TV suitability was judged on remote-friendly navigation, embedded track switching, and network-share access rather than a separate device rerun.
 I tracked CPU and GPU load using a background monitor app throughout each session.
+One pattern jumped out early: when a file failed, switching the decoder mode fixed it far more often than switching apps.

 Android MKV Players: Feature Comparison